 When the coefficients of the fitted models, the effect sizes, are scaled by the covariate standard deviation, we see the effect of systolic mean is about three times as large as that of the intervisit difference – about 0.33 vs 0.12 for CVD mortality, and 0.20 vs 0.07 for all-cause mortality.
 The association between mortality and intervisit variability is of very similar strength between systolic and diastolic blood pressure.

 Some of our findings appear to disagree with prior work that also examined blood pressure variability using NHANES data11.
-In this case, the prior study looked largely at different parts of the data, and thus interpreting these findings in light of the current analysis can help to inform a better understanding of the relationships between different types of blood pressure variability and cardiovascular mortality.
-The disagreements are only secondarily due to the differences in statistical methodology.
+This prior study focused on different parts of the data, and thus interpreting these findings in light of the current analysis can improve our understanding of the relationships between different types of blood pressure variability and cardiovascular mortality.
+The disagreements are only indirectly due to the differences in statistical methodology.
 One difference in our findings is that we find a highly significant positive effect of inter-visit variability, both systolic and diastolic, on both CVD and all-cause mortality.
 They found no significant effect of diastolic inter-visit variability.
 The most likely explanation for this is that this prior work used a different measure of inter-visit variability, based on multiple clinic measurements.
 This creates a less noisy proxy for LT variability, but drastically reduces the sample size.
-Instead of the nearly 16,000 subjects included in our analysis (and included in subsequent analysis of within-visit variability19), there were fewer than 1000 subjects who had three sets of clinic measurements.
+Instead of the nearly 16,000 subjects included in our analysis (and included in subsequent analysis of within-visit variability19), they could only consider fewer than 1000 subjects, those who had three sets of clinic measurements.

 NHANES has a complex sampling design, including oversampling of various population groups.
 Thus, the effect sizes estimated here cannot be expected to reflect exactly the effect sizes that prevail in the whole population.
 Correction of Bayesian hierarchical models for study design is a still underexplored problem in statistics, and we hope to improve our estimates in this direction in a future work.

+We have not interrogated the causal implications of this result.
+It is not impossible that what we measure here as “medium-term variation” is actually a proxy for something else, either unmeasured, or buried in the many covariates that we have not considered.
+We point out that the statistical analysis is stratified by sex and ethnicity, and implicitly by age, so the hidden factor cannot be as simple as that.
+Even if this were to be the case, what we have found is that there does seem to be a factor with significant predictive value for cardiovascular mortality, that this factor may or may not be inter-visit BP variability itself, but that it may in any case be determined by its association with inter-visit variability.

 References